bluess57/gt7dashboard/README.md

 ## How to run

 You will have to have a running Python installation.
-Look [here](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.
+Look [python wiki](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.

 * If you are on Windows
   * Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": <https://visualstudio.microsoft.com/visual-cpp-build-tools/>